Our Top 10 Chrissy Tips

 For a juicier bird, let the juices run into the meat by resting it breast-side down.

 2. Roast your potatoes and other sides while your turkey is resting.

 Don't think you need oven space for everything at the same time.
 While your turkey rests, there's plenty of time to roast your potatoes and other sides.

 3. Freeze your prawn shells

-If you've ordered our Queensland king prawns, instead of throwing the shells into the bin, stick them into your freezer until garbage night!
+If you're doing an Aussie Christmas with prawns, instead of throwing the shells into the bin, stick them into your freezer until garbage night!

 4. Don’t skimp on the gravy!!

 Where's the sauce?
 Is there anything worse than not enough gravy for your turkey?
 You don't want to be fighting over the last drops - your guests might go for seconds and thirds.

 Heating your Christmas pudding can be quite time-consuming.
 All that gentle simmering in a saucepan of hot water over low heat for two hours...
 If that's too much to handle, you can absolutely heat it in the microwave with the lid resting on top or covered in cling wrap with holes pierced in it.

 6. Leave your pav in the oven overnight to cool.